-Writers Write is your one-stop writing resource.
+Writers Write is a writing resource.
 In this post, we look at a scene salad- the simplest way to make the most of a scene.

 Unless you’re a rabbit or a supermodel, a salad made up of just lettuce would be pretty bland, right?
 You want juicy cherry tomatoes, cool slices of cucumber, spicy onion and topped with a tangy vinaigrette.